 The Hospital Ethics Committee recommends that all patients and family members review and complete an advance directive.
 To learn more about advance directives, please speak with your physician or nurse.

 Hôpital Glengarry Memorial Hospital is a compassionate provider of patient-centered health services.
-Our workplace values include: Integrity, Respect, Quality, Stewardship and Community Interaction.
+Our workplace values include: Integrty, respect, quality and safety, compassion, and working together.
 Our Ethics Consultation Service shares those values and pledges to uphold them.